byronbytes/Tasks/README.md

 **Tasks** is an application that boosts computer performance and cleans computer files. **Tasks** has an advanced cleanup tool that allows you to clean application, cache files as well as uninstall unused browser extensions, clear cookies, and also remove bloatware.
 Tasks also include a startup manager that allows the modification of programs that run on startup.

 ## Installation
-### Prerequisites
-Before you can run Tasks, you will need to install [.NET Core](https://dotnet.microsoft.com/download).
+1. First, you will need to install [.NET Core](https://dotnet.microsoft.com/download).
+Feel free to ignore this step if you already have it.

-### Tasks Executable file
-After you installed **.NET Core**, get Tasks executable by:
-1. Download the stable release from the **Releases** tab (don't download the source code!)
+2. Download the stable release from the **Releases** tab (don't download the source code!)
-2. Extract the `.zip`, and execute the executable `.exe` file.
+3. Extract the `.zip`, and execute the executable `.exe` file.
 After that, Tasks will launch.
-Note that the dependencies must be kept in the same folder
+Note that the dependencies must be kept in the same folder.
+This is not a Tasks problem.

-## Support The Project
-You can support our project in many ways, simply by using Tasks, leaving a star, forking, watching and reporting issues too.
-We also set up a donation system, so all your donations and sponsors go directly to us.

 ## Authors
 * **Byron** - *Initial work and development.*